 Jane has been invited by international curator Dr. Thalia Vrachopoulos and Bulgarian curator Daniela Todorova to exhibit her work at the Sofia Paper Art Bienale.
 Jane plans to send the large collaborative installation titled "One World - Many Papers" for this exhibition of international contemporary art using paper.

 Boston Don't Dump Project, Distillery Gallery, South Boston, MA, July 14 - August 15, 2011 - Artist in residency June 30 - July 14.

 Jane will be an artist in residence at the Distillery Gallery to create site-specific works focused on the problem of pollution in the city's waterways.
 Jane will make handmade paper from local plant waste materials and place the handmade paper to dry on metal street signs found on many corners in Boston that read "Don't Dump - Drains to Charles River" or "Don't Dump - Drains to Boston Harbor" and other city waterways.
-Jane will involve commnity people in the project and have open studio at the Distillery Gallery starting June 30 for people to participate.
+Jane will involve commnity people in the project and have open studio at the Distillery Gallery starting June 30 for people to participate generic viagra from india.
 The arworks created during the residency will be shown at Distillery Gallery with an opening reception and gallery talk on July 14, 6 - 8 PM.
 For more information see the gallery website at http://gallery.distilleryboston.com/

 2010 Art Projects

 Bird Watching in Taichung, Taichung Mayor's House Local Museum, Taichung, Taiwan